Joe Burrow gives high school coach Super Bowl tickets

 “If everything goes according to planned and the way I want it to, I would stand outside that stadium for five hours and wait on him if I got a chance to see him, and give home a hug, and congratulate him so hopefully it works out that way, but who knows.”

-Kickoff in Super Bowl LVI is scheduled for 6:30 p.m. on Sunday.
+Kickoff in Super Bowl LVI is scheduled for 6:30 p.m.
+ET on Sunday.